stripe/vscode-stripe/README.md

 ### Stripe API key linting

 The built-in API key linter checks for Stripe API keys inside your source code, and warns you if you expose an API key inside your code.
-Test keys will be treated as warnings, and live keys will be marked as problems, blocking your build/debugging.

-ANIMATED GIF HERE
+Test-mode keys will be treated as warnings, and live-mode keys will be marked as problems, blocking your build/debugging.

 ### Forward webhooks traffic with debugging